Experiment Templates

 Admins can set experiments to automatically link to any experiment created from this template.

-Or users can link individual experiments and resources once created.
+Or users can link individual experiments once created.

 10. Linked Resources